-A student studying the MSc in Data Science is expected to be able to:
+A student studying the MSc in Data Science and Artificial Intelligence is expected to be able to:

-- 1. Explain and critically assess the machine learning and statistical data mining techniques used in data analytics and in other related areas. - 2.
-Critically evaluate emerging data analysis technologies and how they can be applied to different types and amounts of data. - 3.
-Analyse in depth how data analysis techniques can be applied to a range of interdisciplinary research areas. - 4.
+- 1. Explain and critically assess a range of artificial intelligence techniques used in data analytics and in other related areas. - 2.
+Critically evaluate emerging data analysis technologies and assess how it can be applied to different types and amounts of data. - 3.
+Analyse in depth how artificial intelligence techniques can be applied to a range of interdisciplinary research areas. - 4.
 Compare and contrast practical and theoretical contexts in which data scientists work.